Bryan Brandenburg: Career

 Brandenburg is the co-founder of Salt Lake Comic Con, later renamed FanX.
 As Chief Marketing Officer, he announced a global partnership with PopLife Entertainment, the company that distributes the big-headed Funko Pop! figures in Asia, to bring FanX events to China, Thailand and the Philippines.
 In November 2017, he was inducted in the Honorary Commander program for the 419th Fighter Wing at Hill Air Force Base.
 Brandenburg stepped aside in May 2018 in response to criticism of how he handled a sexual harassment complaint that took place between Dan Farr and Richard Paul Evans.
 He returned after a brief absence in the Fall of 2018.

-In 2019 Bryan Brandenburg announced Zenerchi, a biomedical simulation and visualization AI company after raising $1.2 million in seed funding.
+In 2019, Bryan Brandenburg announced Zenerchi, a biomedical simulation and visualization AI company after raising $1.2 million in seed funding.
 Brandenburg announced an international partnership with Pop Life Global in December 2019 to produce a series of exhibitions called The Human Xperience.
 Brandenburg sold his shares in FanX in 2019.
-In 2022, Brandenburg was arrested in Hawaii on charges of sending emails to various people, threatening to bomb various buildings in Utah.